South Korea’s sunken Sewol ferry starts final journey

 “I had seen footage of the vessel from time to time, but there are no words to describe what I’m feeling to see it above water,” said Jung Seong-Wook, a father who lost his son in the deadly accident.

 “I cried.
-I could only think about my son,” he told Agence France-Presse after a boat trip to the wreck site.
+I could only think about my son,” he told AFP after a boat trip to the wreck site.

-Jung is among a handful of bereaved family members who have kept watch at a camp on a hilltop on the nearest island Donggeochado, just 1.5 kilometers (a mile) away.
+Jung is among a handful of bereaved family members who have kept watch at a camp on a hilltop on the nearest island Donggeochado, just 1.5 kilometers away.

 ‘My heart stops’